Tschnu/CCL1/README.md

 # 🎮 **Mug Panic: Back to the shelf**

-> **About**: It is about a cup that needs to get back to the shelf as fast as possible without falling down or running out of time.
+> **The game**: It is about a cup that needs to get back to the shelf as fast as possible without falling down or running out of time.
 >
-> *Example:* "Explore an alien planet in this retro-inspired platformer where gravity is your greatest ally—or enemy!"

 ---